 A patient wishing to use medical cannabis for pain must still go online and complete an application form.
 That application form must still be approved by the state.
 If approved, the patient receives their medical cannabis card electronically.

-To purchase medical cannabis, the patient would visit a licensed Utah dispensary.
+To purchase medical cannabis, the patient would visit a licensed Utah Medical cannabis pharmacy.
 Here at Beehive Farmacy, we have two locations: one in Salt Lake City and the other in Brigham City.
 The patient would need only bring a valid medical cannabis card with them to purchase products from our pharmacy.

 Opioids Aren’t the Only Choice